 Different states have different rules and rates for UI taxes.
 Here are the basic rules for Ohio's UI tax.

 As an Ohio employer subject to UI tax, your small business must establish a UI tax account with the Ohio Department of Job and Family Services (JFS).
 You must register for a UI tax account as soon as you employ at least one person covered by Ohio's unemployment compensation law.
 Once registered, you'll be issued an Unemployment Compensation (UC) tax account number.

 You can register for an account with JFS either online or on paper.
 To register online, use the Employer Resource Information Center (ERIC).
 To register on paper, use Form JFS-20100, Report to Determine Liability.
 Blank forms are available for download from the Forms section of the JFS website.
 No fee is required to register your business with JFS.

 In Ohio, you generally are considered a liable employer under the Ohio unemployment compensation law if you meet either of the following requirements:

 These are effectively the same rules that apply for liability under the Federal Unemployment Tax Act (FUTA).
-In fact, apart from the above two requirements, if you have been subject to FUTA in either the current or preceding calendar year, that also makes you liable for Ohio UI tax.
+In fact, apart from the above two requirements, if you have been subject to FUTA in the current or preceding calendar year, you are liable for Ohio UI tax.
 So does acquiring a business that already was subject to Ohio's UI law.

-One piece of good news is that state UI tax payments generally can be credited against your FUTA taxes.
+State UI tax payments generally can be credited against your FUTA taxes.

-The state UI tax rate for new employers, also known as the standard beginning tax rate, can change from one year to the next.
+The state UI tax rate for new employers, or the "standard beginning tax rate," can change from one year to the next.
 In recent years, however, it has been stable at 2.7%.
 (Except for new employers in the construction industry, who are subject to a significantly higher beginning rate.)